-Now we get to the Fifth Lecture, which is what I was hoping to get to.
-Yes, we have time.
+Now we get to the Fifth Lecture, which is what I was hoping get to in this discussion.
 This is where we run into some problems.
-This is when, by 1921...
-You see, we have a problem with the nature of God advanced by the Christian world.
-At one time in the temple endowment, there was a player whose role was to be the Christian minister who would, in his effort to convert Adam and Eve, say, "Do you believe in a God who sits on the top of a topless throne?
-Whose center is everywhere and whose circumference is nowhere?
+This is where by 1921 we have a problem with the nature of God advanced by the Christian world.
+At one time in the temple endowment there was a player whose role was to be the Christian minister who would, in his effort to convert Adam and Eve, says, "Do you believe in a God who sits on the top of a topless throne?
+Who center is everywhere and whose circumference is nowhere?
 Do you believe in this great being, who is surrounded by a myriad of beings who have been saved, not for any act of theirs, but by his good pleasure?"
 And Adam responds, "I do not.
 I cannot comprehend such a being."
-And the minister says, "Oh, that is the beauty of it!"
-And then he goes on to describe the devil.
-But I attended the temple so often before they made the changes in 1990 that I have the temple ceremony memorized, and I still recite all the missing parts.
-Actually, I guess in my condition, they're all missing at this point.
-Well, you can take away everything, except what's inside.
+The minister says, "That is the beauty of it!"
+Then he goes on to describe the devil.
+I attended the temple so often before they made the changes in 1990 that I have the temple ceremony memorized.
+I still recite all the missing parts.

-In any event, the Christian naysayers point at Mormons and say, Ahh, you believe in an anthropomorphic God.
-We have anthropomorphized God.
-Instead of deipomorphizing man-which is, We are made in His image-they're trying to say that we've turned God into our image.
+In any event, the Christian naysayers point to Mormons and say, oh you believe in an anthropomorphic God.
+We Mormons have anthropomorphized God.
+Instead of deimorphizing man, Which is instead that we are made in His image (as the scriptures inform us) the Christians claim that we have turned God into our image.
 It's one of those doctrinal points.

-Well, not content merely with the Personages given to us by Joseph Smith in the First Vision and elaborated upon in the Fifth Lecture, our enthusiasm has anthropomorphized-has created a being out of-the Holy Spirit.
-And we're going to deconstruct that.
-And we're going to look at the scriptures that are the basis upon which the committee in 1921 got high-centered on this.
-Because we are now at the point where-
+Well, the church's leaders in 1921 were not content merely with the Personages given to us by Joseph Smith in the First Vision, and elaborated upon in the Fifth Lecture, their enthusiasm has anthropomorphized and has created a being out of the Holy Spirit.
+We are going to deconstruct that.
+Then we are going to a look at the scriptures that the committee in 1921 got high-centered on to reject the description of God in the Lectures.